Karma Thinley Rinpoche

 Rinpoche returned to India in 1978 to receive the Rinchen Terdzod, the famous collection of Nyingma treasure cycles, from H.H.
 Dingo Khyentse Rinpoche.
 Four years later he made his first return to Tibet for over 20 years, travelling throughout Nangchen visiting his relatives and giving teachings.
 In 1983 Rinpoche received the Drubthap Kundu, the collected sadhanas of the new tantra schools, from H.E.
 Chogay Trichen in Lumbini.

 Over the last twenty-five years Rinpoche has founded centres and taught extensively in Canada, the U.S.A., New Zealand and the United Kingdom.
 He has hundreds of devoted students, both Tibetan and Western.
 In addition to being an accomplished poet and artist, Rinpoche is a renowned historian, having written (in English) The History of the Sixteen Karmapas.
 His major projects at the current time are the continuing supervision of his nunnery Tegchen Lekshey Ling in Bodhnath, Nepal and of Sangngak Phodrang in Nangchen.
+For more information about the activities of Rinpoche please visit www.karmathinleyrinpoche.com.

 “You are the activity of the holders of the Black and Red Crowns